knuddelsgmbh/jtokkit/docs/docs/getting-started/usage.md

 :::info

-Note that the library currently does not support encoding of special tokens.
+Note that the library does not support encoding of special tokens.
 Special tokens are artificial tokens used to unlock capabilities from a model, such as fill-in-the-middle.
 If the `Encoding#encode` method encounters a special token in the input text, it will throw an `UnsupportedOperationException`.

 If you want to encode special tokens as if they were normal text, you can use `Encoding#encodeOrdinary` instead: